 We found 4 endocrinologists who accept United Healthcare near Sarasota, FL.

-Dr. E. Jorgensen is a pediatric endocrinology specialist in Tampa, FL and Sarasota, FL.
-Clinical interests for Dr. Jorgensen include diabetes, growth problems, and thyroid problems.
-Her hospital/clinic affiliations include All Children's Hospital and the University of South Florida (USF) Health.
-She is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-She is open to new patients.
-She studied medicine at Duke University School of Medicine.
-Dr. Jorgensen completed her residency training at Duke University Medical Center.
+Dr. E. Jorgensen is a pediatric endocrinology specialist.
+Areas of expertise for Dr. Jorgensen include diabetes, growth problems, and thyroid problems.
+She is affiliated with All Children's Hospital and the University of South Florida (USF) Health.
+She is a graduate of Duke University School of Medicine.
+She completed her residency training at Duke University Medical Center.
+She honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Jorgensen has an open panel.

 Clinical interests: Diabetes, Thyroid Problems, Growth Problems